 Anyone who regularly attends events knows it usually comes down to making personal connections with people.
 Following these preparatory steps will help give you the information and the touch points needed to make attending an event a success.

 Wondering how to best take those leads you generate at an event and turn them into clients?
 Keep an eye out for our blog on that in the coming weeks!

 RelPro’s Relationship Intelligence Platform was built with the experience that there is no one nirvana source of B2B Company and Decision-Maker data – so why rely on one source of data?
 RelPro integrates data from best-in-class partners and the web to provide you with a unique Global database of over 7 Million Companies & 150 Million Business Decision-Makers, allowing you to easily identify new prospects and close deals faster.
 RelPro includes automated Prospect Research to quickly inform your outreach, and powerful Alerts that provide a call-to-action prompting timely interactions with prospects and clients.
-To learn more about RelPro, visit our website – www.relpro.com, give us a call – (888) 561-7890 or send us an email – firstname.lastname@example.org, or sign up for a free trial now.
+To learn more about RelPro, visit our website – www.relpro.com, give us a call – (888) 561-7890 or send us an email – firstname.lastname@example.org, or sign up for a demo.
 To learn what our customers are saying about RelPro, read the reviews on G2 Crowd.